 Image source Max Pixel

 A premium quality brand is the best, and select one for the appropriate age of your cat.
-For example, if you adopt a kitten, then buy kitten food etc. It is always recommended that you find out what your kitten has been eating at his prior home and feed that for the first few days.
+For example, if you adopt a kitten, then buy kitten food etc. Ask what the kitten has been eating at his prior home and feed that for the first few days.
 If you would like to change to a different type or brand of food, slowly introduce the new food while decreasing the amount of old food.

 This is essential for when you take your cat to the vet.
 You can buy hard plastic cages or canvas ones as seen in the image above.
-The canvas ones pack down fairly small when not in use but the plastic ones are more sturdy and can be washed out/disinfected if necessary.
+The canvas ones pack down fairly small when not in use, but the plastic ones are more sturdy and can be washed out/disinfected if necessary.

 The list of toys is endless.
-All of my cats have enjoyed the wand type toys (DaBird being a favourite), other toys include toy mice, laser pointers (be careful to avoid pointing it at their eyes), puzzle toys you can even get giant wheels for your cat to play in.
-If you are crafty, you can even make your own toys.
+All of my cats have enjoyed the wand type toys (DaBird is a favourite), other toys include toy mice, laser pointers (be careful to avoid pointing it at their eyes), puzzle toys you can even get giant wheels for your cat to play in.
+If you are crafty, you can also make your own toys.
 Be careful when choosing cat toys, watch out for any small parts which can easily be chewed off and swallowed.

 There is a vast array of cat beds on the market from relatively plain to fancy.
-A kitten will do just fine with a cardboard box and a soft blanket or a specially made cat bed, you are only limited by your own budget, taste, and imagination.
-Be warned, while a cat bed is nice, they may prefer your lap or even the dog’s bed!
+A kitten will do just fine with a cardboard box and a soft blanket or a specially made cat bed, you are only limited by your budget, taste, and imagination.
+Be warned, while a cat bed is nice; they may prefer your lap or even the dog’s bed!

 Image source Pixabay